mdilli/svsite/docs/layout.rst

 		{% placeholder "sidebar" %}
 		{% placeholder "bottom-row" %}

-	You do not need to define ``{% block %}``s.
+	You do not need to define ``{% block %}`` .
 You won't be able to extend them since Django doesn't let you extend blocks from included templates.